 MacKenzie gathered all the information compiled by all the guys I just mentioned and intended to introduce this information to the UK, and create a secret society based on all these teachings.

-Skip The three founders, William Robert Woodman, William Wynn Westcott* and Samuel Liddell Mathers, were Freemasons. *Westcott appears to have been the initial driving force behind the establishment of the Golden Dawn.
+The three founders of the Hermetic Order of the Golden Dawn were: William Robert Woodman; William Wynn Westcott*; and Samuel Liddell Mathers.
+All were Freemasons. *Westcott appears to have been the initial driving force behind the establishment of the Golden Dawn.

 Keep in mind:

 By the end of the 19th century and beginning of the 20th, scientific study became more mainstream and more secular thinking was acceptable.

 Secular orders began to attract people who were looking for something to believe in, but felt limited by the confines of organized religion of the day.

 Occultists asserted that tarot was the Book of Thot, and truly predated the bible, and contained the secrets of the universe, why wouldn’t it capture public imagination and be more attractive to non-Christians or people rebelling against the Church?

 The Hermetic Order of the Golden Dawn was restructured a few times due to a bit of a Machiavellian power struggle which almost certainly involved Aleister Crowley.

 Fashionable members from every class of Victorian society belonged including celebrities which included women.